jpruiz114/widgets/ContactForm/README.md

 For the tag component, forked this repo: https://github.com/xoxco/jQuery-Tags-Input

-... and changed the library here: https://github.com/jpruiz114/jQuery-Tags-Input-Custom
+...and changed the library here: https://github.com/jpruiz114/jQuery-Tags-Input-Custom

 #### Instructions with bower